arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/datatypes/reader/README.md

 ## Monad Comprehension

 Instead of just chaining functions, we can just use monad comprehension with `Reader` as well.

-There is another that we haven't talked about yet, which is the `ask` function.
-It is the function that pipe environment into the result of the `Reader` which will be useful in this context.

 ```
 val hello = Reader().monad<String>().binding {